schuchert/wikispaces/pages/Cxx_TDD_Monopoly.md

 ---
 # Introduction

 This tutorial takes you from the ground up working with a unit testing tool called [CxxTest](http://cxxtest.sourceforge.net/).
-It uses the user stories and acceptance tests from [[Monopoly(r)]] as the basis of requirements and works through four iterations.
+It uses the user stories and acceptance tests from [[Monopoly]] as the basis of requirements and works through four iterations.
 We'll use the traditional Red:Green:Refactor approach to TDD.

 ## Assumptions
 * Writing reliable code is more important than writing "efficient" code